 CAUTION: THIS ADJUSTMENT REQUIRES 2 PERSONS TO COMPLETE.
-Edoor rolled up tie two ropes around the door roll approximately 300mm from each end, as
+The door rolled up tie two ropes around the door roll approximately 300mm from each end, as a safety precaution.

-- a safety precaution. b) With a person at each end of the door, hold the axle firmly with a large pipe wrench (Stillson) at - least 450mm long. c) Loosen the "U" bolt nuts at both ends and KEEP A FIRM GRIP ON WRENCH. - d) Rotate the axle in the required direction (see diagram). - e) Re-tighten the "U" bolts BEFORE releasing pipe wrench - f) Test and repeat if further adjustment is necessary.
+- a satety precaution.b) With a person at each end of the door, hold the axle firmly with a large pipe wrench (Stillson) at - c) Loosen the "U" bolt nuts at both ends and KEEP A FIRM GRIP ON WRENCH. - d) Rotate the axle in the required direction (see diagram). - e) Re-tighten the "U" bolts BEFORE releasing pipe wrench - f) Test and repeat if further adjustment is necessary.